 The first time I went to Thailand, my tour guide told me that whatever meat you eat in Thailand, there’s a good chance it was alive less than 48 hours ago.
 Kinda gross but also good to know that you’re eating fresh meat!

-There are a ton of cooking classes in Chiang Mai.
-I’d recommend picking one that takes you to the market first.
 This is a great addition to the class – the guide will pick out some of the fruits, vegetables, sauces, etc. that you will be using during the class and explain how they differ from their Western varieties.

 Most places will give you a recipe book when you finish the class so that you can make those delicious meals at home!